espressif/esp-hosted/docs/c_api.md

 ### 2.11 `int wifi_get_softap_config(esp_hosted_control_config_t *softap_config)`

-This is used to get configuration of ESP32 softap .
+This is used to get configuration of ESP32 softAP .

 #### Parameters

 - `softap_config` :
-Get configuration of ESP32 softap
+Get configuration of ESP32 softAP
-- `ssid` : SSID or name of softap
+- `ssid` : SSID or name of softAP
-- `pwd` : password of softap
+- `pwd` : password of softAP
-- `channel` : channel ID of softap
+- `channel` : channel ID of softAP
-- `encryption_mode` : encryption mode or authentication mode softap is using
+- `encryption_mode` : encryption mode or authentication mode softAP is using
   - 0 : OPEN
   - 2 : WPA_PSK
   - 3 : WPA2_PSK
   - 4 : WPA_WPA2_PSK
-- `max_connections` : software value of maximum number of stations can connect to softap currently
+- `max_connections` : software value of maximum number of stations can connect to softAP currently
-- `ssid_hidden` : softap is broadcasting its SSID or not
+- `ssid_hidden` : softAP is broadcasting its SSID or not
   - 0 : SSID is broadcasted
   - 1 : SSID is not broadcasted
-- `bandwidth` : current bandwidth of softap
+- `bandwidth` : current bandwidth of softAP
   - `WIFI_BW_HT20` : 20MHz Bandwidth
   - `WIFI_BW_HT40` : 40MHz Bandwidth